prebid/prebid.github.io/prebid-server/endpoints/pbs-endpoint-event.md

 ## GET /event

-This endpoint alerts Prebid Server to process the event.
-Most of the time this just means informing the analytics adapter.
-But it's also used in the Programmatic Guaranteed context to affect line item pacing.
+This endpoint alerts Prebid Server to process the event and informing the analytics adapter.

 ### Query Params